CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 * Select the most suitable :ref:`plugin type <tutorial-plugin-types>` and :ref:`create its initial structure <tutorial-plugin-structure>` using `Cookiecutter`_.
 * Install the plugin in development mode in the :ref:`virtual environment <tutorial-environment>` from which we run Spyder.
 * Implement the functionality of our plugin using the Spyder classes and following the guidelines indicated in the :ref:`plugin structure <tutorial-structure-details>`.
-* Build a configuration page for our plugin, which would appear in :menuselection:`Tools --> Preferences`.
+* Build a configuration page for our plugin (if needed), which will appear in :menuselection:`Tools --> Preferences`.

 .. _tutorial-plugin-features: